 Economic inclusion is important for Nashville now more than ever; as a growing city, new residents may eventually require support if they experience economic disruption, such as an unexpected health related expenses, car or home repair, and family care.
 Implementing economically inclusive strategies improves the overall financial health of our community—more financially resilient residents enhances Nashville’s ability to bounce back from possible economic and environmental shocks and stresses.

-To further expand upon these efforts, Mayor Barry has convened the Economic Inclusion Advisory Committee, which is currently developing a vision for a comprehensive approach to empowering low and moderate income Nashvillians by creating an educational foundation, empowered decision making, and reducing barriers to entering the financial marketplace.
+To further expand upon these efforts, the Economic Inclusion Advisory Committee convened to develop a vision for a comprehensive approach to empowering low and moderate income Nashvillians by creating an educational foundation, empowered decision making, and reducing barriers to entering the financial marketplace.
 Read the Economic Inclusion Advisory Committee Recommendations.

 The Nashville Financial Empowerment Center is a key method of increasing financial empowerment by providing free, professional financial counseling to Nashvillians citywide.